broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 # Delivering a VDS

-## Initial VDS Creation
+## VDS Creation and QA

 The Hail VDSes produced by GVS workflows are created within the callset workspace bucket.
 These are the usual Terra workspace buckets with names like `gs://fc-secure-fb908548-fe3c-41d6-adaf-7ac20d541375`.
-Once a VDS has been created, the Variants team works in conjunction with Lee to QA the VDS before we consider delivering it to AoU.
+Once a VDS has been created the Variants team will also generate callset statistics using `GvsCallsetStatistics.wdl`.
+The Variants team then forwards both the workspace path to the VDS and the output callset statistics TSV to Lee to quality check the VDS.

 ## VDS Delivery to AoU

-### Determine the VDS destination path
+### Get a VDS delivery path from Lee

-Once the VDS has passed QA the Variants team can begin the process of delivery to AoU.
+Once the VDS has passed Lee's QA the Variants team can begin the process of delivery to AoU.
 The designated delivery bucket for AoU callsets is `gs://prod-drc-broad/`.
-Within the Variants team we refer to callsets by their [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) names (e.g. Charlie, Delta, Echo etc.), but AoU does not know about these names.
+Within the Variants team we refer to callsets by their [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) names (e.g. Charlie, Delta, Echo etc.), but AoU does not use these names.

-Ask Lee what the delivery path of the VDS should be within the AoU delivery bucket. e.g. for the Delta callset the final VDS had a source path of `gs://fc-secure-fb908548-fe3c-41d6-adaf-7ac20d541375/delta_ai_an_filtered_2022_11_15.vds` and a delivery path of `gs://prod-drc-broad/v7/wgs/without_aian_prod/vds/aou_srwgs_short_variants_v7_prod.vds`.
-The source path was named to make sense to members of the Variants team only, while the delivery path was completely specified by Lee apart from the standard delivery bucket name.
+The Variants team should ask Lee what the delivery path of the VDS should be within the AoU delivery bucket. e.g. for the Delta callset the final VDS had a workspace path of `gs://fc-secure-fb908548-fe3c-41d6-adaf-7ac20d541375/delta_ai_an_filtered_2022_11_15.vds` and a delivery path of `gs://prod-drc-broad/v7/wgs/without_aian_prod/vds/aou_srwgs_short_variants_v7_prod.vds`.
+The source path was named to make sense to members of the Variants team, while the delivery path was completely specified by Lee, apart from the standard delivery bucket name.

 ### Collect callset workspace project info

 In order to configure permissions for the VDS transfer we will need both the Google project id and project number.
-The project ID can be found in the workspace dashboard at the far left (circled in red in this example):
+The project ID can be found in the workspace dashboard at the far left (circled in red):

 ![Project number](Callset%20Workspace%20Dashboard.png)